Shrrgn/hello-world/README.md

 # hello-world
 First microproject on GitHub.
 GitHub is exciting place for my projects.
-Also I lile python.
+Also I like python.
 No. i love it.